onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 ### Encryption primitives

 Authenticated Encryption (AE) is an encryption scheme which simultaneously assures the data confidentiality (also known as privacy: encrypted message is impossible to understand without the knowledge of a secret key) and authenticity (it is unforgeable the encrypted message includes an authentication tag that the sender can calculate only if she possesses secret key).
 Examples of encryption modes that provide AE are GCM, CCM.
-The Onqlave Encryption Engine (OE2) and extended version of AE called Autheticated Encryption with Additional Data (AEAD) in order to create [Data encryption keys](#data-encryption-key).
-Additional Autehticated Data (AAD) is bound to the encrypted data, because you cannot decrypt the ciphertext unless you know the AAD, but it is not stored as part of the ciphertext.
+The Onqlave Encryption Engine (OE2) and extended version of AE called Authenticated Encryption with Additional Data (AEAD) in order to create [Data encryption keys](#data-encryption-key).
+Additional Authenticated Data (AAD) is bound to the encrypted data, because you cannot decrypt the ciphertext unless you know the AAD, but it is not stored as part of the ciphertext.
 AAD also does not increase the cryptographic strength of the ciphertext.
 Instead it is an additional check by The Onqlave Encryption Engine (OE2) SDK to authenticate a decryption request.
 The Onqlave Encryption Engine (OE2) SDK uses Authenticated Encryption with Additional Data (AEAD) for all encryption operations, so that it guarrantees the confidentiality as well as the integrity of the keys provided for each tenant.

 ## How it works